MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/network-pool.md

 	- For an existing site, select the site and IP subnet from which to create the pool.
 	- For a new site, specify the site name, IP subnet to assign to the site, and VLAN information if relevant.
 Select the host groups that can access this site and the logical network.
 4. If you're using network virtualization, you can use the pool to support multicasting or broadcasting.
 To do this, select **Create a multicast IP address pool** and select the IP subnet you want to use.
-To use multicasting or broadcasting, note that:
+To use multicasting or broadcasting, ensure that:

 	- The logical network must have network virtualization enabled.
 	- The IP protocol setting for the VM network must match the IP protocol settings for the underlying logical network.
 You can't view the protocol setting in the VMM console after you've created it.
 You'll need to run **Get-SCVMMNEtwork -Name \<VM network name\> | Format -List Name, Isolation Type, PoolType** to see it.